mrshll1001/ocds-sample-frameworks-data/README.md

   "date": "2019-01-01T00:00:00Z",
   "tag": ["tender"],
   "initiationType": "tender"
 }
 ```

-Glasgow City is the one Establishing the framework, so they have an entry in the `parties` array:
+Glasgow City is the one establishing the framework, so they have an entry in the `parties` array:
+> **Parties Array**
+> The release has the following entries in the `parties` array at this time
 ```json
 {
   "parties": [